 It takes years to build up a credit score and rating, yet only seconds to have it all come crashing down.
 With the increased occurrence of credit fraud during the summer months, you’ll want to take a few extra precautions when making credit card purchases away from home—particularly online.

 Limit the number of cards you take with you

 Choose one credit card to bring with you and leave the others at home.
-Also, keep contact numbers in your phone in case you need to cancel a lost or stolen card.
-Most smartphones also enable you to load credit and other cards into apps on your phone (i.e. ‘wallet’), which you can then lock with a passcode—reducing the amount of cards you need to carry, as well as the chances of losing them or having them stolen.
+Also, keep contact numbers on your phone in case you need to cancel a lost or stolen card.
+Most smartphones also enable you to load credit and other cards into apps on your phone (i.e. ‘wallet’), which you can then lock with a passcode—reducing the number of cards you need to carry, as well as the chances of losing them or having them stolen.

 Use your credit card only with merchants with chip/PIN technology